-average data from the three patients discussed in detail in this study and an additional nine patients presented elsewhere13.
-Where the average value was indeterminate because of test sensitivity, the data are fitted below the upper limit of the average \log{10} infectious units.
-The range below the upper limit is represented by a vertical bar. b, Dynamics over a longer period.
-The model predicts the persistent low-level viral RNA in plasma. (see Supplementary Information).
+The model is fitted to the total inferred average body counts of free virus particles (green line), infected CD4+ T cells (orange line) and virus bound to the follicular dendritic cell network of B cell follicles (grey line). a, Demonstrates the dynamics over the first 200 days of treatment.
+Note that early on during antiretroviral therapy, HIV-1 RNA in plasma declines more rapidly than virus bound to the follicular dendritic cell network of B cell follicles.
+Circles demonstrate average data from the 3 patients discussed in detail in this study and an additional 9 patients presented elsewhere.
+Where the average value was indeterminate because of test sensitivity, the data are fitted below the upper limit of the average log10 infectious units. b, Demonstrates the dynamics over a longer period.
+The model predicts the persistent low-level viral RNA in plasma.
+The diamond symbol represents data relating to the long-term persistent virus, as measured using quantitative reverse transcription PCR (see Methods).
 The optimal model fit parameters are presented in Supplementary Table 1.